jorourke/naim-atom-home-assistant/README.md

 4. Enter your device's IP address
 5. Optionally customize the name and entity ID
 6. Click **Submit** - the integration will verify connectivity to your device
+7. Select which input sources you want to appear in Home Assistant

+### Reconfiguring Sources

+To change which sources are visible after initial setup:

+1. Go to **Settings** → **Devices & Services**
+2. Find the Naim Media Player integration
+3. Click **Configure**
+4. Select or deselect sources as needed

 ## Supported Devices